© karen roach/Shutterstock.com

-The form has room for three accounts, but that doesn't mean you have to choose that many.
+The form has room for 3 accounts, but that doesn’t mean you have to choose that many.

-If you want your IRS cash deposited in only two accounts, that's fine.
+If you want your IRS cash deposited in only 2 accounts, that’s fine.
 All you have to do in this case is simply enter account information for the pair on Form 8888.

-And if you're happy with your refund going to one, just enter that single account info in the appropriate section on your Form 1040.
+And if you’re happy with your refund going to 1, just enter that single account info in the appropriate section on your Form 1040.

 Married couples can ask the IRS to directly deposit a refund on a joint return into individual accounts held by either partner or one held in both names.
 However, do verify that your financial institution will accept a joint refund sent to an individual account.